ilkerinam/constant-rank-quadratic-twists/README.md

 ---

-## Remark
+## Mathematical Remark

-The computations illustrate that the existence of rank-one quadratic twists is closely related to the non-vanishing of Fourier coefficients appearing in Waldspurger’s formula.
+The computations illustrate that the existence of rank-one quadratic twists is governed by the **non-vanishing of Fourier coefficients** appearing in Waldspurger’s formula.

+In particular, the observed non-uniformity reflects deeper arithmetic phenomena related to modular forms.

 ---

 ## License

-This project is released for academic and research use.
+This project is intended for academic and research use.